zzehli/study-notes/js_notes.md

 ### Redux Store
 * store holds the current application state, access the state with `store.getState()`, update with `store.dispatch(action)`, register listener callbacks with `store.subscribe(listener)`
-* every store has a single root reducer function: `const store = createStore(rootReducer) `, with a optional second argument `preloadedState` as the initial data
+* every store has a single root reducer function: `const store = createStore(rootReducer)`, with a optional second argument `preloadedState` as the initial data
+* Besides `rootReducer` and `preloadedState`, store can be customized with store enhancer, which allows the user to have customized dispatch, getState or subscribe functions
+* Redux middleware lets you customize the dispatch behaviour.
+It is built on top of an type of enhancer called `applyMiddleware`
+  * Importantly, middleware is intended to have side effects inside.
+  * Middleware form a piepline around `dispatch`.
+When `dispatch` is called, the first middleware is activated.
+  * Things middleware can do: API calls, logging, modify an action, pause/stop an action

 ## React Testing
 ### [Testing Implementation Details](https://kentcdodds.com/blog/testing-implementation-details)